rqdaA/house-of-rona/content/dreamhack_inv_2025/index.md

 ## vulnerability

 `pml4e_index` has no validation.
-It can exceed 0x200 to cause OOB access. \
+It can exceed 0x200, which cause OOB access. \
 `msg_msg` has `list_head` member, which has a valid pointer, they can be used as `pml4e` or `pdpe`.

 ```c